-(a) If a Component uses Recovery Act funds in an interagency agreement, the agreement must spell out the assignment of agency roles and responsibilities, including reporting and posting requirements necessary to fulfill the unique requirements of the Recovery Act in accordance with FAR Part 5, sections 5.704 and 5.705.
-This applies to any contracts, orders, or modifications resulting under the interagency agreement.

-(b) OMB must approve announcements of Recovery Act interagency agreements prior to award.
+- (a) If a Component uses Recovery Act funds in an interagency agreement, the agreement must spell out the assignment of agency roles and responsibilities, including reporting and posting requirements necessary to fulfill the unique requirements of the Recovery Act in accordance with FAR Part 5, sections 5.704 and 5.705.
+This applies to any contracts, orders, or modifications resulting under the interagency agreement. - (b) OMB must approve announcements of Recovery Act interagency agreements prior to award.
 This applies both to the award of the interagency agreement and to subsequent contracts and orders awarded by the servicing agency.
 Congressional notification continues to apply only to the subsequent contracts and orders awarded by the servicing agency.
-The following procedures apply for all interagency agreements funded in whole or in part by the Recovery Act.

-(i) The contracting officer prepares award information, providing the same data elements that appear on the DHS Form 2140-01.

-(ii) The HCA (or a designee identified in writing) must submit the award information to Erin.Cummings@hq.dhs.gov.

-(iii) Erin Cummings or other OCPO designee will forward the award information to OMB for approval to release to the Appropriations committees.

-(v) Upon notification of approval from OMB, Erin Cummings or other OCPO designee will forward the approval to the HCA (or designee identified in writing).

-(vi) The contracting officer must not make award until Erin Cummings or other OCPO designee confirms that DHS has received OMB approval.

-(vii) If the contracting officer has any questions on the status of OMB's response, he/she should coordinate, through the HCA, with Erin.Cummings@hq.dhs.gov.
+The following procedures apply for all interagency agreements funded in whole or in part by the Recovery Act. - (1) The contracting officer prepares award information, providing the same data elements that appear on the DHS Form 2140-01. - (2) The HCA (or a designee identified in writing) must submit the award information to Erin.Cummings@hq.dhs.gov. - (3) Erin Cummings or other OCPO designee will forward the award information to OMB for approval to release to the Appropriations committees. - (4) Upon notification of approval from OMB, Erin Cummings or other OCPO designee will forward the approval to the HCA (or designee identified in writing). - (5) The contracting officer must not make award until Erin Cummings or other OCPO designee confirms that DHS has received OMB approval. - (6) If the contracting officer has any questions on the status of OMB's response, he/she should coordinate, through the HCA, with Erin.Cummings@hq.dhs.gov.

-CHAPTER 3 8006 CON MPETITION REQUIREMENTS
+CHAPTER 3006 COMPETITION REQUIREMENTS -------------- --------------------------

-Subchapter 3006.1 3006.102 Full and Open Competition Use of competitive procedures.
+Subchapter 3006.1 Full and Open Competition

+3006.102 Use of competitive procedures.

-Subchapter 3006.3 3006.302 Other than Full and Open Competition Circumstances permitting other than full and open competition.
+Subchapter 3006.3 Other than Full and Open Competition

+3006.302 Circumstances permitting other than full and open competition.

 3006.302-1 Only one responsible source and no other supplies or services will satisfy agency requirements.

 3006.302-2 Unusual and compelling urgency.

 3006.303 Justification.

 3006.303-1 Requirements.

 3006.303-2 Content.

 3006.304 Approval of the justification.

 3006.304-70 Legal review.

 3006.305 Availability of the justification.

+Subchapter 3006.5 Advocates for Competition

+3006.501 Requirement.

+3006.502 Duties and responsibilities.

-Subchapter 3006.5 3006.501 3006.502 3006.570 Competition Advocates Requirement.
-Duties and responsibilities.
-Competition advocates for the procuring activity.
+3006.570 Advocates for Competition for the procuring activity.